Sonam WangchukIce towers in the desert

 20 ice stupas

-Each supplying 10 million litres of water that Wangchuk plans to create
+Each will supply 10 million litres of water that Wangchuk plans to create